 Meet Jacques Borderon

-We were greeted by the owner/manager, Jacques Borderon.
+We were greeted by then owner/manager, Jacques Borderon.

-Jacques has worked for over twenty years in high-end dining.
+Jacques has retired today, but he worked for over twenty years in high-end dining.

 Jacques and Alain left Malliouhana to create their own restaurant right on Meads Bay, one of Anguilla's best beaches.